davidbassard/GrandDebatNational2019/README.md

 * `.private/`: should contain the JSON file with the login credentials to the MySQL database (more information [here](https://github.com/davidbassard/GrandDebatNational2019/tree/master/.private))
 * `app/`: this is a package that contains the Flask web application (back and front-end).
 Instructions to launch the web application are given [here](https://github.com/davidbassard/GrandDebatNational2019/blob/master/app/readme.txt)
-* `data/`: will contain the raw data in csv format after executing the python code in the `data_dowloading.py` file (more information [here](https://github.com/davidbassard/GrandDebatNational2019/blob/master/data/readme.txt))
+* `data/`: will contain the raw data in csv format after executing the Python code in the `data_dowloading.py` file (more information [here](https://github.com/davidbassard/GrandDebatNational2019/blob/master/data/readme.txt))
-* `database`: this is a package that contains all python files needed to create and structure the MySQL database.
-To create and structure the MySQL database, execute the python code in the `database_builder.py` file
+* `database`: this is a package that contains all Python files needed to create and structure the MySQL database.
+To create and structure the MySQL database, execute the Python code in the `database_builder.py` file
-* `download/`: this is a package that contains all python files needed to scrap and download the open data
+* `download/`: this is a package that contains all Python files needed to scrap and download the open data

 ## Additional folders

 * `.mysql_dumps/`: contains the database model and the enhanced entity-relationship diagram (`gdn_db_model.mwb`), all the queries needed to recreate the database (`gdn_db_build.sql`) and all the queries used in back-end of the dasboard (`gdn_db_queries.sql`).
 This files were created from MySQL Workbench 8.0.
 * `pictures/`: contains the `user_case_diagram.png` and the `dashboard.gif`

+## Requirements

+* Python 3.7 or above
+* MySQL 8.0 or above
+* Libraries:
+  * beautifulsoup4==4.8.1
+  * requests==2.22.0
+  * mysql-connector==2.2.9
+  * Flask==1.1.1
+  * plotly==4.3.0

 ## Use case diagram